Adarsh121005/Weather_ETL/README.md

 This project implements an Extract, Transform, Load (ETL) pipeline to fetch weather data from a specified source (e.g., OpenWeatherMap API, a public dataset, etc.), process it, and load it into a target system (e.g., a database, data warehouse, or flat files).
 The pipeline is orchestrated using Apache Airflow and is designed to run within a Dockerized environment managed by the Astro CLI (or can be adapted for other Airflow setups).

 **Purpose:**
-*(Describe the main goal of your project.
-For example: "To collect daily temperature and precipitation data for major cities, transform it into a consistent format, and store it for historical analysis."
-Replace this with your project's specific purpose.)*
+*To retrieve hourly weather conditions (temperature, humidity, wind speed) for Boston, MA from the OpenWeatherMap API, clean the data, and load it into a PostgreSQL table for trend analysis.*

 ## Key Features

-*   **Data Extraction:** Fetches weather data from [Specify your data source, e.g., OpenWeatherMap API].
+*   **Data Extraction:** Fetches weather data from open_meteo_api
-*   **Data Transformation:** [Describe the transformations, e.g., Cleans data, converts units, aggregates hourly data to daily summaries].
+*   **Data Transformation:** Converts temperature, Flattens nested JSON structures, and Aggregates hourly data into daily averages for temperature.
-*   **Data Loading:** Loads the transformed data into [Specify your target, e.g., PostgreSQL database, S3 bucket].
+*   **Data Loading:** Loads the transformed data into  PostgreSQL database.
 *   **Scheduled Execution:** Uses Apache Airflow for scheduling and monitoring the ETL pipeline.
 *   **Containerized Environment:** Runs within Docker containers for consistency and portability.
-*   **(Add any other specific features of your pipeline)**

 ## Technologies Used